lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_misc.md

 You can configure what stances are available in combat and the attack/defense modifiers they convey.

-> **Important:** If you change/remove the names of any of the built-in stances, you'll want to check the code too.
+> <i class="fa fa-exclamation-triangle"></i> **Important:** If you change/remove the names of any of the built-in stances, you'll want to check the code too.
 Some of the stances have special effects (notably Cover and Hidden) in addition to the stance modifiers.